RahalSri/Spring/springTransactions/Readme.txt

 2. Then uncomment the codes between "//Start: transaction." and "//End: transaction." comments in TransactionTest.java.
    Then run and query tables.
 Notice the debug console how transactions are rollbacked.

+Note : you can import Spring/lib directory to run this project which is uploaded to git.